Immunotherapy treatment - Cost Share Programme

 There are two immunotherapy treatments used in New Zealand to treat bowel cancer and help prolong patient life.
 Both Keytruda and Avastin are unfunded drugs and carry a hefty price tag and need to be administered in a private oncology centre.

-Some pharmaceutical companies have "Cost Share Programmes" available through private oncology centres to help make these medicines more affordable.
+Some New Zealand pharmaceutical companies have "Cost Share Programmes" available through private oncology centres to help make these medicines more affordable.

 Cost Share Programmes may offer free treatment doses or a capped payment for the duration of treatment.
 Always involve your Doctor/oncologist to work out which immunotherapy treatment could be right for you as Keytruda works better in some patients and Avastin in others.